Weld Pool Control: 7 Tips for Cleaner Welding

 weld pool dynamics control

-You shape weld pool dynamics by tuning heat input and shielding gas for width, depth, and fluidity.
+You shape weld pool behavior by tuning heat input, wire feed speed, travel speed, and shielding gas.

 Weld Pool Behavior in SMAW